 In the week, I also had to dedicate some time to develop a video production.
 It was actually good to do some work while I was there where I re-started media career.
 And for old times’ sake, I wrote a video outline in a regular spot at Kelly’s on King.

 Catching up with old Thai friends also gave me some more perspective of Thai community.
 They truly made Sydney home whereas I was fed up with it and moved on.
-The big night with the Thais was also at C Bar, which became one of prominent unofficial Thai pubs in Sydney.
+The big night with the Thais was also at C Bar, which became one of the prominent unofficial Thai pubs in Sydney.

 With much of drinking, one to-do list I kept postponing until nearly the end of the trip was a dawn walk at Sydney Harbour.
-Towards the last days of the trip, an emotional submerged.
+Towards the last days of the trip, an emotion submerged.